Best iPhone apps 2016

 You can do without most Today view widgets, but Vidgets provides some really useful monitoring tools.

-The standalone app is where you manage your icon-like 'vigets', which comprise world clocks and indicators for storage and network speeds.
+The standalone app is where you manage your icon-like 'vigets', which comprise world clocks, indicators for storage and network speeds, and quick-launch buttons for apps, bookmarks and contacts.
 That sole $2.99/£2.29 IAP is primarily for showing your support, but you do get an option for saving space by removing widget titles.

 To some extent, Yousician Guitar is like Guitar Hero, only you use a real guitar that the app is teaching you how to play.